Spicy Ground Pork Soup with Noodles

 Instructions

-- Add broth and heat to boiling.
-Reduce heat to medium-low; simmer 8 minutes.
+- Add broth and heat to boiling over medium-high heat.
+Reduce heat to medium-low; cover and simmer 5 minutes.

-- Add mustard greens, onions, soy sauce and fish sauce.
-Simmer 5 minutes or until greens are tender; stirring occasionally.
+- Stir in noodles, kale, onions, soy sauce and fish sauce.
+Increase heat to medium.
+Cover and simmer 3 to 5 minutes or until noodles are tender; stirring occasionally.
+Serve immediately.

 Wow…very tasty!
 I’m a sucker for anything with greens like mustard, collards etc and noodles are always a plus.
 I threw in some Korean red pepper flakes which are very flavorfull IMO and not overly ‘hot’, plus it gives soups a nice color if bland looking.
 I’ll definitely keep recipe and make again.
 Thanks for a tasty soup…Bill in the PNW